davatorium/rofi/doc/rofi.1.markdown

     rofi -width 60

 If `[value]` is larger then 100, size is set in pixels.
-Example to span a full hd monitor:
+Example to span a full-HD monitor:

     rofi -width 1920

 If `[value]` is negative, it tries to estimates a character width.
-To show 30 characters on a row:
+To show 30 characters in a row:

     rofi -width -30

-Character width is a rough estimation, and might not be correct, but should work for most monospaced fonts.
+Character width is a rough estimate, and might not be correct, but should work for most monospaced fonts.

 Default: *50*